oren00/oren00.github.io/_posts/2014-06-16-start-using-cryptocat.md

 *	All parties join cryptocat, entering a conversation together
 *	Messages between you and users are encrypted, meaning only the receiving parties can view them.
-*	No logs of messages are kept once memebers leave the conversation.
+*	No logs of messages are kept once members leave the conversation.

 What cryptocat doesn't do: